Patient Blog

 Understanding your 3D mammogram results

-• Asymmetries are areas that have a different shape than the surrounding breast tissue pattern.
+• Asymmetries: Areas that have a different shape than the surrounding breast tissue pattern.
 There are several types of asymmetry—in most cases, they do not represent cancer.

-• Calcifications are tiny deposits of calcium.
-Larger macrocalcifications are generally due to aging and don’t typically require a biopsy.
-Smaller microcalcifications are more of a concern but do not in themselves indicate cancer.
+• Calcifications: Tiny deposits of calcium.
+Larger macro-calcifications are generally due to aging and don’t typically require a biopsy.
+Smaller micro-calcifications are more of a concern but do not in themselves indicate cancer.

-• Distortions can be due to past injury or breast position on the X-ray table.
-But sudden significant distortion will often require a follow-up diagnostic screening.
+• Distortions: These can be from a past injury or breast position on the X-ray table, but sudden significant distortion may require a follow-up diagnostic screening.

-• Masses are an abnormal sector with distinct edges that look different from the surrounding breast tissue.
-Masses might indicate cancer, but they can also be evidence of fluid-filled cysts or non-cancerous fibroadenomas.
+• Masses: An abnormal sector with distinct edges that look different from the surrounding breast tissue.
+Masses might indicate cancer, but they can also be fluid-filled cysts or non-cancerous fibroadenomas.

 In a normal breast image, the background will be black while the breast tissue shows up in shades of gray.
 Dense tissue and glands will be white, whereas abnormalities like the ones listed above will have unique appearances.
 For example: